kql/rCAR/Readme.txt

 % BVA Vectorized IEEE 32 Bit Floating Point Format
 %
 % NOTE: if the EEG data from BVA is segmented, then it is necessary to
-% convert it into continuous format before exporting it in one of the supported
+% convert it into continous format before exporting it in one of the supported
 % BVA formats.
 You could use the provided "Marker Remove new segment.vabs"
 % solution for this purpose.
 This file needs to be copied in Analyser's
 % solutions folder to be used (e.g. C:\Vision\Analyzer2\Solutions\Markers).